 - other recognized youth organizations

 You can have between 5 and 50 children on a group passport.
 If there are more than 50 in the group, you can split the group and apply for 2 or more passports.
 Everyone on the passport must be a British national and under 18 by the end of the trip.
 A group leader must be named on the passport.
 The passport is invalid if the group leader can’t travel, but if a deputy leader is named on the application, they can take over.
 The group leader and deputy leader must: Collective Passport Young People

 - be aged 21 or over

 - be a British citizen and have a British passport

 - be a UK resident

-“Collective Passports are issued in the UK under the authority of the Council of Europe Treaty 037/1961, which is not a European Union agreement and which will remain in force once the UK leaves the European Union.
+“Collective Passports are issued in the UK under the Council of Europe Treaty 037/1961, which is not a European Union agreement and will remain in force once the UK leaves the European Union.
 Collective Passports are therefore unaffected by the UK leaving the EU.”
 Collective Passport Young People

-Collective passports are “exotic” travel documents and rare to find nowadays.
+Collective passports are “exotic” travel documents that are rare nowadays.
 One of my precious collectibles is a Yugoslavian passport from 1933 in booklet form, for a group of 69 people – and with 69 tiny passport photos!